 - a.
 Infectious/objectionable, pathological, infected research animal and pathological waste destined for off-site shipment must be properly containerized, labeled and stored separately from other waste in areas designed to prevent the entry of vermin and access by unauthorized persons. - b.
 All untreated infectious waste and non-preserved animal and pathological waste will be stored in coolers, refrigerator and freezers to prevent putrefaction and minimize odors. - c.
 All storage containers will have tight fitting lids. - d.
-Storage cannot exceed 30 days at point of generation. - e.
+Storage cannot exceed 30 days at point of generation (from when container becomes full or is sealed).
+Messiah personnel may store bio-hazardous waste in freezers but storage in freezer may not exceed 30 days. - e.
 Storage in freezers cannot exceed 90 days.
 There are freezers for this purpose located in Lenhert Accumulation Area.